Corona family recounts son's hospital visit for appendicitis amid COVID fears

-CORONA, Calif.
-(KABC) -- Nearly three months before graduating, 17-year-old Corona resident Nolan Torres had a stomach ache that just kept getting worse.
-It led his mom Kris Torres to call CHOC's health hotline, where a doctor ended up evaluating him through telehealth.
+It led his mom Kris Torres to call CHOC Children's hospital's health hotline, where a doctor ended up evaluating him through telehealth.

 "She was able to observe him and see him through technology through the video and see exactly where it as pressing and what his reaction was," said Torres.